Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

     </div>
 </div>

+## Next steps

+This is not the end.
+There is much more you can do with jQAssistant.
+Here are some ideas for next steps:

+- make mor parts of the system testable, using concepts and additional plugins
+- add jQAssistant into CICD pipelines
+- Use a central Neo4J instance and e.g. grafana, to build a monitoring solution

+### Testable architecture

+To really make the most of jQAssistant, it's important that not just the code, but the entire architecture is testable.
+This means we now have a method to not only identify concepts but also assess their quality.
+Similar to Test-Driven Development (TDD), if a concept is difficult to test, we should look into it and tweak the implementation until it's testable and verifiable.

 ## Conclusion

 Using jQAssistant in combination with arc42 provides a powerful approach to verifying and documenting software architecture.
 By integrating architectural rules into your build process, you can ensure that your design principles are consistently followed, creating living documentation that reflects the current state of the system.